dakiefer/GEWtool/readme.md

 **Dispersion curves and computation with guided elastic waves (GEWs) in MATLAB.**

 `GEWtool` provides extremely fast and reliable computation of guided elastodynamic waves (GEWs) in plates and cylinders.
-It is simple to use and yet provides full access to the computational results as well as underlying code.
+It is simple to use and yet provides full access to the computational results as well as the underlying code.
 You are welcome to contribute to this open source project.

 **Features**:

-- Layered plates and cylinders
+- Multi-layered plates and cylinders
-- Does not miss solutions, super fast
+- Finds all solutions, super fast
+- General anisotropy, dissipation
 - Compute real frequencies, complex wavenumbers or ZGV points
 - Choose polarization (Lamb/SH/coupled) and symmetry (S/A)
-- Materials: general anisotropy, dissipation

 Code repository: [<img src="https://www.svgrepo.com/show/35001/github.svg" alt="GitHub" width="27px" />](https://github.com/dakiefer/GEWtool) [https://github.com/dakiefer/GEWtool](https://github.com/dakiefer/GEWtool)